Grab rails: a complete guide

 Where to fit grab rails

-• Next to external steps in the garden, either a straight rail or a short handrail.
+- Next to external steps in the garden.

 Cost

-A standard 450mm plastic-coated rail costs around £15 to £25.
-A straight stainless steel rail costs £20 to £40.
-Decorative brass or chrome rails cost £40 to £80.
-Fitting by a handyman typically adds around £65 for a single rail, including fixings, wall plugs, and disposal of the packaging.
-A morning visit of two to three hours can easily fit three or four rails around a bathroom and by a front door.
+A 450mm plastic-coated rail costs around £15 to £25.
+Straight stainless steel runs £20 to £40.
+Decorative brass or chrome goes up to £40 to £80.
+Fitting by a handyman typically adds around £65 for a single rail, including fixings, plugs, and disposal of packaging.
+A morning visit of two to three hours can easily cover three or four rails around a bathroom and by a front door.

-A grab rail is a twenty-five pound part with a genuine safety benefit.
-The difference between a good fitting and a bad one is the wall behind it, the fixings chosen, and the person's input on exactly where it should go.
-Done properly, it will outlast the bathroom around it.
+A grab rail is a twenty-five pound part that can prevent a hip fracture.
+The difference between a good fitting and a bad one comes down to the wall behind it, the fixings chosen, and whether the person who will use it had a say in where it goes.

 Book Martin by the Hour